brevzin/cpp_proposals/xxxx_what_view/what-view.md

 ```
 :::

 If constructing each of these range adaptors in turn required touching all the elements of `v`, this would be a horribly expensive construct - and we haven't even done anything yet!
-This is why we need views to be cheap to copy - not so that we can pass them cheaply into algorithms, but so we can cheaply compose them into other views.
+This is why we need views to be cheap to copy - range adaptors *are* the algorithms for views, and we need to be able to pass views cheaply to those.

 # Refining the view requirements